huggingface/simulate/README.md

 ### Visualization engine

-A default vizualization engine is provide with the vtk backend of `pyvista`.
+A default vizualization engine is provided with the vtk backend of `pyvista`.

 Starting the vizualization engine can be done simply with `.show()`.
 ```